emqx/emqx-docs/en_US/deploy/cluster/mria-introduction.md

 In this [Mria](https://github.com/emqx/mria) + RLOG mode, each node assumes one of two roles: Core node or Replicant node.
 Core nodes serve as a data layer for the database.
 Replicant nodes connect to Core nodes and passively replicate data updates from Core nodes.

-By default, all nodes assume the Core node role, so the cluster behaves like that in [EMQX 4.x](https://docs.emqx.com/en/enterprise/v4.4/getting-started/cluster.html#node-discovery-and-autocluster), which is recommended for a small cluster with 3 nodes or fewer. <!--需要插入4.x 的手册页面链接-->The Core + Replicant mode is only recommended if there are more than 3 nodes in the cluster.
+By default, all nodes assume the Core node role, so the cluster behaves like that in [EMQX 4.x](https://docs.emqx.com/en/enterprise/v4.4/getting-started/cluster.html#node-discovery-and-autocluster), which is recommended for a small cluster with 3 nodes or fewer.
+The Core + Replicant mode is only recommended if there are more than 3 nodes in the cluster.

 ## Enable Core + Replicant mode